 The County of Ventura understands the importance of supporting employed mothers to continue breastfeeding after they return to work.
-The WorkLife Program can help with the transition back to work and will identify an appropriate place at the worksite to pump.
+Lactation rooms are available throughout all County facilities.
+A comprehensive Lactation Accommodation policy outlines the resources available and can be found on the County's main Benefits site.